 Q: How much does the preschool program cost?

-A. We offer two options for paying tuition.
-The projected tuition for the 2019-20120 school year is as follows:
+A. We offer two options for paying tuition by personal check only.
+Sorry, credit card payments are not accepted.
+The tuition for the 2019-20120 school year is as follows:

 Payment Option #1